akcipriano/mini-apps-1/challenge_1/log.md

 -html tables:
 -linking css stylesheets to html page
--how to get clicked element in javascript (REVIEW) => target event property
+-how to get clicked element in javascript (REVIEW) => target event property -how to center a button (or anything): margin: 20px auto;